Normalcy bias: Examples

 A website for police officers has noted that members of that profession have "all seen videos of officers who were injured or killed while dealing with an ambiguous situation, like the old one of a father with his young daughter on a traffic stop".
 In the video referred to, "the officer misses multiple threat cues...because the assailant talks lovingly about his daughter and jokes about how packed his minivan is.
 The officer only seems to react to the positive interactions, while seeming to ignore the negative signals.
 It's almost as if the officer is thinking, 'Well I've never been brutally assaulted before so it certainly won't happen now.'
 No one is surprised at the end of the video when the officer is violently attacked, unable to put up an effective defense."
 This professional failure, notes the website, is a consequence of normalcy bias.

 Normalcy bias, David McRaney has written, "is often factored into fatality predictions in everything from ship sinkings to stadium evacuations".
 Disaster movies, he adds, "get it all wrong.
 When you and others are warned of danger, you don't evacuate immediately while screaming and flailing your arms."
 McRaney notes that in the book Big Weather, tornado chaser Mark Svenvold discusses "how contagious normalcy bias can be.
 He recalled how people often tried to convince him to chill out while fleeing from impending doom.
 Even when tornado warnings were issued, people assumed it was someone else's problem.
 Stake-holding peers, he said, would try to shame him into denial so they could remain calm.
 They didn't want him deflating their attempts at feeling normal".

-People who promote conspiracy theories or apocalyptic future scenarios have cited the normalcy bias as a prime reason why others scoff at their pronouncements.
-For example, survivalists who fear that the U.S. will soon descend into totalitarianism cite normalcy bias as the reason why most Americans do not share their worries.
-Similarly, fundamentalist Christians use the normalcy bias to explain why others scoff at their beliefs about the "End Time".
-One fundamentalist website writes: "May we not get blinded by the 'normalcy bias' but rather live with the knowledge that the Lord’s coming is near."